 The Board of Directors, after consultation with the Audit Committee, recommends to the stockholders the engagement of the external auditors of the Company.
 The selection of external auditors is made on the basis of credibility, professional reputation, accreditation with the Philippine Securities and Exchange Commission, and affiliation with a reputable foreign partner.
-The professional fees of the external auditors of the Company are approved by the Company's Audit Committee after approval by the stockholders of the engagement and prior to the commencement of each audit season.
+The professional fees of the external auditors of the Company's Audit Committee after approval by the stockholders of the engagement and prior to the commencement of each audit season.